Termites are responsible for over $5 billion in structural damage each year across the United States.

 Signs of a Termite Infestation

-• Wood Damage: Termites will often cause damage to the wood in your home that can be identified by bubbling paint, buckling wood, and small pinholes in drywall.
+• Wood Damage: Termites often cause damage to the wood in your home, which can be identified by bubbling paint, buckling wood, and small pinholes in drywall.

 • Mud Tubes: Mud tubes are small, pencil-sized tunnels built by termites to travel to different colonies.
 You can usually spot these on the siding of your house or near basements/crawl spaces.